GravityID/tz-did-resolver/README.md

 ##  Building a DID document

-The DID Document is not stored as a file, but is built by using [`tzip-16`](https://tzip.tezosagora.org/proposal/tzip-16/) views functions.
+The DID Document is not stored as a file, but is built by using [`tzip-16`](https://tzip.tezosagora.org/proposal/tzip-16/) views functions present on the DID Manager smart contract.

 Please see the [spec](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-19/tzip-19.md) for details of how the DID document and corresponding metadata are computed.